 The Flex UI also supports Flex Plugins - self-contained code changes that allow users to continue to modify Twilio-hosted Flex environments running on our cloud infrastructure.
 Plugins use Flex’s core programmability model, to change or update any aspect of Flex.
 Flex Admins can build a new plugin with the Build Flex Plugin tool, and upload it to your Twilio Assets library to be automatically deployed to your hosted instance.
 For full details, please see Building Flex Plugins (Twilio Docs).

 No longer will agents be required to shuffle between different tabs, screens, or logins to serve customers over different channels.
-With Flex, agents can serve customers over voice, video, and messaging all from the same UI.
+With Flex, agents can serve customers over voice and messaging from the same UI.
 A list of supported channels can be found at https://www.twilio.com/flex/omnichannel.

 Flex utilizes Twilio’s TaskRouter service for distribution of incoming communications and requests.
 TaskRouter allows you to build custom workflows, queues, and prioritization for any type of customer contact or “event”.
 These “events” turn into tasks, which are assigned based on your rules, and the skills assigned to your agents.
 For full details, please see How TaskRouter Works (Twilio Docs).